Intermediate-level knowledge in Child-Computer Interaction

 - Tilde Bekker, Technical University of Eindhoven, The Netherlands

-- Publication of the special issue: End April, 2019
+- Publication of the special issue: end of May, 2019

 HCI researchers have contributed to the field of interaction design beyond the specific technologies they develop with (other) design knowledge such as design methods, patterns, heuristics, principles, and guidelines.
 Several other forms of intermediate-level knowledge have also been articulated for HCI as a whole, such as bridging concepts and strong concepts, as well as design critiques and annotated portfolios.
 Recently, this intermediate-level knowledge – residing between theory and artefact – has been suggested as a specific, lasting contribution of design research to interaction design.
 Developing intermediate-level knowledge can be seen as a way to develop a research field further, providing an opportunity to build up knowledge over multiple artefacts and projects.

 As the Child-Computer Interaction field is maturing, we can see the intermediate-level knowledge space getting increasingly populated, for instance with specific methods and tools.
 However, there seem to be fewer design patterns, design critiques, strong concepts or annotated portfolios.

 In this special issue we invite researchers and practitioners to contribute with original papers about their endeavours to develop or actively engage with intermediate-level knowledge for the CCI field.
 We also invite researchers to discuss and question whether intermediate-level knowledge is necessarily the right way forward for the maturation of the field, and possibly suggest alternative ways of extracting and communicating design knowledge for CCI from either theories or artefacts within CCI or closely related fields.

 - examples of approaches to developing intermediate-level knowledge in CCI

 - various forms of intermediate-level knowledge in CCI from a generative perspective, meaning that it has lead to new design ideas and possibilities.